Electric Charge, Fields, and Forces: Key Concepts

 If the charge q is positive (+), the electric field E it sets up is away from it, but if the charge q is negative (–), the electric field E it sets up is toward it.
 The total electric field at any point is the vector sum of the individual electric fields at that point.

-- E is tangent to an electric field line at any point.
+- Direction: Tangent to the line at any point.

 Conclusion